mj1618/swarm-starter/README.md

 ### 3. Install the Swarm CLI

 Note that you will need one of the Claude, Cursor or Codex CLI's installed before proceeding.
-Install the swarm CLI to have swarm available on the command line:
+Then install the swarm CLI to have swarm available on the command line:

 <details>
 <summary><strong>Option A: Download Binary (Recommended)</strong></summary>